 So why can teething cause so much disruption.

 Teeth are covered in enamel which is used to protect them.
 Enamel is the hardest substance in the human body and is harder than bones.
 Teeth can exert an average of 200 pounds of pressure when they bite down, so no wonder it hurts when they cut through the gum.
-Tooth enamel is not only strong but is durable too.
+Tooth enamel is not only strong but it's durable too.
 Teeth can last for hundreds of years if we don’t eat sugary foods and look after them!

 Is it always bad?